Policy last updated

 Professional learning

 The learning difficulties information guides are a foundation for understanding learning difficulties in numeracy and literacy.
-These guides can assist school leaders and teachers to understand more about the needs of students with learning difficulties.
+These guides can assist school leaders and teachers in understanding more about the needs of students with learning difficulties.

-To access the learning difficulties information guides, visit: Learning .
+To access the learning difficulties information guides, refer to: Learning .

 Literacy and numeracy for Koorie students